Ashrafhuzairie/terraform-s3/README.md

-Terraform S3 Bucket Project (AWS)
+# 🚀 Terraform S3 Bucket Project (AWS)

-This project creates an AWS S3 Bucket in ap-southeast-1 (Singapore) using Terraform.
+This project demonstrates how to provision an Amazon S3 bucket in the ap-southeast-1 (Singapore) region using Terraform.
-To avoid S3 bucket naming conflicts (bucket names must be globally unique), it appends a random hex suffix to the bucket name.
+Since S3 bucket names must be globally unique, this implementation automatically appends a random hexadecimal suffix to the bucket name to prevent naming conflicts during repeated deployments.

-What this project creates:
+## 🧱 What This Project Creates

-✅ S3 Bucket: firstproject-s3-bucket-<random-suffix>
+✅ Amazon S3 Bucket
+firstproject-s3-bucket-<random-suffix>

+## 📁 Project Overview
+providers.tf

-providers.tf is where the cloud provider is define :
+Defines the cloud provider (AWS)

-Locks Terraform version to ~> 1.7
+Locks Terraform version to ensure consistency:

-s3.tf is where s3 bucket is define to generate random suffix using random_id, create s3 bucket and prints the final bucket names.
+Terraform ~> 1.7

+Configures AWS region:

+ap-southeast-1 (Singapore)

+## s3.tf

+Generates a unique suffix using the random_id resource

+Creates an S3 bucket with a globally unique name

+Outputs the final bucket name after deployment

-🔄 Implementation Steps (Steps-by-steps)
+## 🔄 Implementation Steps (Steps-by-steps)

-1) Format Terraform files
+### Step 1 : Format Terraform files

 Formats all .tf files to standard Terraform style